cacophony-wj/LeS/BODYSLIDE.md

 7. Click _Select Folder_
 8. Click **OK**
 9. Click the _Group Filter_ magnifying glass (upper right).
 Then click _Choose Groups..._
 10. Place a checkbox in the _3BBB_ option.
 Ensure that none others are selected.
+Click _OK_
 11. In the top left dropdown, select _SE 3BBB Body Amazing_
 12. Select your preset from the dropdown below that.
 Preview it with the appropriate button.
 13. (I recommend the one called _3BBB HangEmHigh_ for natural beauty enthusiasts, or _3BBB Cacophony_ for fans of the dummy thicc.)